bfanselow/DataScience/README.md

 The **Matplotlib** module is used for data visualization (drawing charts and graphs) which is extremely useful for better understanding of the data.

-**Sklearn** is a Machine Learning library providing various *classification*, *regression* and *clustering* algorithms including Naive-Bayes, Support-Vector-Machines, Random-Forests, Gradient-Boosting, k-means and DBSCAN and is desinged to interoperate with the above numerical libs.
+**Sklearn** is a Machine Learning library built on top of SciPy, which provides various *classification*, *regression* and *clustering* algorithms including Naive-Bayes, Support-Vector-Machines, Random-Forests, Gradient-Boosting, k-means and DBSCAN and is desinged to interoperate with the above numerical libs.

+**Nltk** (Natural Language Toolkit) is used specifically for data-science problems involving **text** data.
+It provides various text processing and cleaning tasks as tokenization, lemmatization, stemming, parsing, POS-tagging, etc.